jakubvalenta/automatic-diary/README.md

 - [X] Custom diary notes (via plain-text and Org-mode files parsing)

 ## What is not collected

-Please be aware of the activities that are not collected by Automatic Diary:

-- emotions
-- conversations
-- uplanned activities (meeting someone, visiting a place)
-- house work
-- repairs
-- unpublished projects
-- reading books
-- health
-- sleep
-- what other people did

-## Future

 Automatic Diary could be extended to collect also the following data but right now it is considered low priority: